Skip to content

 EMI gaskets are created using dampening materials that are thick or conductive enough to repel electromagnetic waves.

-Manufacturers build EMI gaskets by designing and cutting dampening materials into shapes encompassing device openings or surfaces, often laminated with adhesive on one or both sides, for a sturdy seal to block out signals.
-EMI gaskets can be relatively standard, like buying circular gaskets at the hardware store, or custom, which involves placing an order with a flexible material converter.
+All EMI gaskets rely on a precise fit, accurate coverage, and effective materials to minimize interference as much as possible.
+Their design can be relatively standard, such as circular gaskets found at the hardware store, or custom, which involves placing an order with a flexible material converter.

 What is the Purpose of the EMI Gasket?